War / Africa

 Analysis

-Separatist fragmentation remains the primary operational constraint on any peace process: multiple Ambazonian factions cannot present a unified negotiating position even if a political opening were to emerge.
+Separatist fragmentation remains the primary operational constraint on any peace process: multiple Ambazonian factions cannot present a unified negotiating position.

 Historical Context